Maaniksharma/Maaniksharma/README.md

 ### Hi there 👋

+-I'm passionate Software Developer.
+-I'm currently in an internship at codequotient.
+-

 <!--
 **Maaniksharma/Maaniksharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.